 My Story

-I create visual stories of woman power, nature, joy, rebirth, mystery and memory.
+I create visual stories of woman power, nature, joy, rebirth, mystery and the micro-world of lichen.
 For me, creating art is a way to appreciate the beauty and energy of our constantly moving world whether the wild nature of outdoor spaces, or human nature.

 If you love nature, color, and connecting with the creative process, I invite you to stroll through my galleries and web links to discover more!